IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 * `worker_num` - (Optional, int)  The number of cluster worker nodes.
 This creates the stand-alone workers which are not associated to any pool.
 	**NOTE**: Conflicts with `workers`.
 * `default_pool_size` - (Optional,int) The number of workers created under the default worker pool which support Multi-AZ.
 * `machinetype` - (Optional, string) The machine type of the worker nodes.
-You can retrieve the value by running the `bx cs machine-types <data-center>` command in the IBM Cloud CLI.
+You can retrieve the value by running the `ibmcloud cs machine-types <data-center>` command in the IBM Cloud CLI.
 * `billing` - (Optional, string) The billing type for the instance.
 Accepted values are `hourly` or `monthly`.
 * `isolation` - (Deprecated) Accepted values are `public` or `private`.
 Use `private` if you want to have available physical resources dedicated to you only or `public` to allow physical resources to be shared with other IBM customers.
 Use hardware instead.
 * `hardware` - (Optional, string) The level of hardware isolation for your worker node.
 Use `dedicated` to have available physical resources dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
 For IBM Cloud Public accounts, it can be shared or dedicated.
 For IBM Cloud Dedicated accounts, dedicated is the only available option.
 * `public_vlan_id`- (Optional, string) The public VLAN of the worker node.
-You can retrieve the value by running the `bx cs vlans <data-center>` command in the IBM Cloud CLI.
+You can retrieve the value by running the `ibmcloud cs vlans <data-center>` command in the IBM Cloud CLI.
 * `private_vlan_id` - (Optional, string) The private VLAN of the worker node.
-You can retrieve the value by running the `bx cs vlans <data-center>` command in the IBM Cloud CLI.
+You can retrieve the value by running the `ibmcloud cs vlans <data-center>` command in the IBM Cloud CLI.
 * `subnet_id` - (Optional, string) The existing subnet ID that you want to add to the cluster.
-You can retrieve the value by running the `bx cs subnets` command in the IBM Cloud CLI.
+You can retrieve the value by running the `ibmcloud cs subnets` command in the IBM Cloud CLI.
 * `no_subnet` - (Optional, boolean) Set to `true` if you do not want to automatically create a portable subnet.
 * `is_trusted` - (Optional, boolean) Set to `true` to  enable trusted cluster feature.
 Default is false.
 * `disk_encryption` - (Optional, boolean) Set to `false` to disable encryption on a worker.